How often do you use the expression safe travels to farewell a loved one? And how many times have you had someone else wish you a safe trip?

 We can’t list them all, so if your country is not on the list just do a Google search.

-Tip 2: Get a good travel insurance policy
+Tip 2: Get an effective travel insurance policy

 Accidents can happen while you’re overseas – even if you’re visiting a safe destination – and you could be left with an enormous bill for medical, legal and other expenses.
 Don’t rely on your Government (or family) to bail you out.